its-pablo/pi-controller/README.md

 # ARCHITECTURE

+Pi-Controller consists of a client and a server.
+The client and server are implemented using simple TCP/IP communications over a socket.
+This approach is suitable for a local network setup and that's what it has been tested on so far.
+The client and server communicate with each other by serializing the Google protocol buffer messages defined in messages.proto.

+## A bit more about the server:

+The server is run by executing controller_daemon.py.
+The main process of the server handles the communications and consists of two threads to handle the receiving and sending as well as a third timer thread that handles checking for a pulse from the client.
+By design, if no requests are received from the client for 5 seconds the server severs the connection.
+In addition to the main process, there is another process that handles all the control logic for the GPIO devices (including the scheduling).
+The two processes communicate with each other internally using [multiprocessing](https://docs.python.org/3/library/multiprocessing.html#) [Events](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Event) and [Queues](https://docs.python.org/3/library/multiprocessing.html#pipes-and-queues).
+There are two queues, one for handling inbound request from the client, and one for handling outbound responses from the server.
+The receiver thread in the main process places requests in the inbound queue and the control process consumes the requests.
+When needed, the control process places responses in the outbound queue which the sender thread in the main process consumes and sends to the client.

+## A bit more about the client:

+The client UI was designed using QT Designer and generally adheres to QT development framework.
+The client is run by executing remote_gardener.py.
+Within the client there are 4 threads; (1) the main thread of the UI, (2) an updater thread that handles updating the appropriate UI elements when new information is received from the server, (3) a sender thread that handles sending requests to the server, and (4) a receiver thread that handles the responses from the server.
+All these threads are QThreads (which is QT's flavor of threading) and communicate with each other using queues and signals and slots.

 # WHAT IS WHAT IN THIS REPO

 Let's briefly go over the files in this repo...

 ## Files concerning the communication between server and client:

 This project utilizes [Google protocol buffers](https://protobuf.dev/) to define and serialize data messages to be sent between the server and client.
-This allows me to definemessages that can serialized, sent, received, and deserialized between the client and server.
+This allows me to define messages that can serialized, sent, received, and deserialized between the client and server.

 ### messages.proto: